vanna-ai/proactive-agent/README.md

 ## How It Works

-### 1. Question Generation
+### 1. Creative Agent (Question Generation)

-**Exploratory Mode:**
+**Exploratory Questions:**
-- AI generates questions based on schema and past Q-SQL pairs
+- AI generates novel questions based on your database schema and past Q-SQL pairs
-- Checks for duplicates
+- Checks for duplicates to avoid repetition
-- Pauses if queue is full (>10 items)
+- Pauses if queue is full (>10 items) to prevent overwhelming Vanna

-**Structured Mode:**
+**Structured Tasks:**
-- Runs predefined questions from `tasks.yaml`
+- Runs predefined questions from `tasks.yaml` on a schedule
-- Always runs on schedule
+- Always executes on time
-- Waits in queue if Vanna is busy
+- Waits in queue if Vanna agent is busy

-### 2. Vanna Execution
+### 2. Vanna Agent (SQL Execution)

-- Questions prefixed with "look service:" to route to correct agent
+- Receives questions from the queue
-- Vanna converts to SQL and executes
+- Converts natural language to SQL queries
+- Executes against your database
 - Returns results as text

-### 3. Alert Agent
+### 3. Alert Agent (Anomaly Detection)

 **Automatic Mode:**
-- Every result triggers an alert
+- Every result triggers a WhatsApp alert
 - No analysis needed
+- Use for critical metrics you always want to see

 **Anomaly Mode:**
-- AI (GPT-4o-mini) analyzes result against threshold
+- AI (GPT-4o-mini) analyzes results against configured thresholds
-- Detects percent changes, dropoffs, spikes
+- Detects percent changes, dropoffs, spikes, and other anomalies
-- Only alerts if anomaly found
+- Only sends WhatsApp alert if something looks off
+- Keeps notifications relevant and actionable

 ---